Very special Cyber Jam on 9/17!

 Katrina said: "I am happy that other people are enjoying my comics.
 I loved their message too.
 Hearing their praises encourages me to do and post more online for others to see."

-We're glad that Katrina got a taste of the positive impact her artwork can generate.
+We're glad that Katrina experienced the positive impact her artwork can generate.
 We hope this launches Katrina into creating many more works and inspires other potential junior artists to follow in her footsteps.

 Katrina far exceeded what she originally hoped to achieve in VAMCGS.
 She wrote:

 I have completed VAMCGS!
 Thank you so much for providing this course and helping me.
 I really enjoyed learning more about making comics.
 I learned the different techniques used in comics.
 I also loved making the comics for the various assignments.
 I really enjoyed this course!

 You can learn about our high school visual arts course series in our course catalog.
 It's comprised of two courses in the first semester, Digital Manga 101 and either Digital Photo Painting 101 or Digital Drawing and Painting 101, and VAMCGS in the second semester.
 VAMCGS translates to Visual Arts - Manga, Comics, Graphic Novels and Storyboarding.

 Digital Animation 101 - DA101